Economic Impact | Sources of Assistance

 Loading

-The majority of respondents still receive some assistance, but the extent of support has reduced substantially and nearly a third of respondents have not received any assistance in the past month.
-About three quarter of fire-impacted individuals have received assistance from FEMA at some point, but the number receiving FEMA aid in the past month has dropped to about 15-30% in recent months.
-Food stamps and similar government programs are now supporting less than half as many people compared to shortly after the wildfires.
+The majority of respondents still receive some assistance, but the extent of support has decreased substantially and more than a third of respondents have not received any assistance in the past month.
+About three quarters of fire-impacted individuals have received assistance from FEMA at some point, but the number receiving FEMA aid in the past month has dropped to about 30% in recent months.
+Food stamps and similar government programs are now supporting only about a third of the number of people who received assistance shortly after the wildfires.
 About a third of fire-impacted individuals have received unemployment benefits after the wildfires.
-Over the last few months, only about 3-7% of people still receive unemployment benefits.
+Over the last few months, only about 5-7% of people still receive unemployment benefits.
 Community organizations, including the American Red Cross, have been the largest providers of assistance since the fires.
-The American Red Cross which has supported about three quarters of respondents at some point, now still assists 12-23% of them.
-8-18% still receive support from other community organizations.
-10-20% also still rely on family, friends and individual donations for support in 2025.
-Around 3-8% of respondents never received any assistance.
+The American Red Cross which has supported about three quarters of respondents at some point, now assists less than a quarter of people.
+13-19% still receive support from other community organizations.
+Around 20% still rely on family, friends and individual donations for support in 2025.
+Around 3-5% of respondents never received any assistance.